EnterpriseDB/tpa/docs/src/harp.md

 etcd_peer_port	| 2380	| The port used by etcd for peer communication
 etcd_client_port	| 2379	| The port used by clients to connect to etcd

+### bdr

-You can set `harp_consensus_protocol: bdr` instead, in which case the existing BDR instances will be used for consensus, and no further configuration is required.
+If the `--harp-consensus-protocol bdr` option is given to `tpaexec configure`, then TPAexec will set `harp_consensus_protocol` to `bdr` in config.yml.
+In this case the existing BDR instances will be used for consensus, and no further configuration is required.

 ## Configuring a separate user for harp proxy